maroofi/bulkDNS/modules/README.md

 ./bulkdns --lua-script=spfscanner.lua --concurrency=10 input_file.txt
 ```

 I am using the json library from [here](https://github.com/rxi/json.lua).
-I sotred it in the module directory.
+I stored it in the module directory.

 You can find more modules in this directory and all are documented.